 The Holiday season can be a great opportunity to make new friends by inviting others to try one of the wintertime activities outlined above.

-Many people also find it rewarding to during the holidays – alone or with family or friends.
+Many people also find it rewarding to volunteer during the holidays – alone or with family or friends.
 This season is a busy time for many nonprofit organizations, including those providing gifts to children in need and food pantries.
 See what organizations are active in your area.
 Many organizations and places of worship also offer special holiday meals to those in need and require volunteers to help prepare and serve the food.
 Volunteering during the holidays can bring joy to both those giving and receiving – capturing one of the best things about the season.